 - Ask if it’s OK to share.
 Many kids don’t mind it if other adults know about their bedwetting -- especially if that adult can help, such as a parent at a sleepover, or a counselor at camp.
 But do check with your child first.

 - Talk to your child about taking part in cleaning up.
 Sharing the responsibility of changing and washing the wet sheets helps a child actively tackle the problem of bedwetting.
 Help them with the activity, and praise them for taking part.

 Bedwetting: The Don’ts of Talking to Your Child

 - Don’t be shy.
 Nocturnal enuresis is a very common problem, and your child needs your help to tackle it.
 So make the time to talk about it.

 - Don’t blame your child.
 Bedwetting has nothing to do with a child being lazy or stubborn -- after all, no one really wants to sleep in a wet bed.

 - Don’t shame your child.
-Belittling your child when he has an accident, telling him he's not trying hard enough, may not only damage his self-esteem, it can make his effort to stay dry even harder.
+Belittling your child when they have an accident, telling them they are not trying hard enough, may not only damage their self-esteem, it can make their effort to stay dry even harder.

 - Don’t blame yourself.
 You’re not the reason your child wets the bed.
 Bedwetting often runs in families.
 Chances are good an aunt, uncle, or grandparent also wet the bed.

 - Don’t punish your child for wetting the bed.
-Changing sheets every night can be frustrating, but punishing your child won’t help him stay dry.
-Instead, give him praise and rewards for following his bedwetting treatment.
+Changing sheets every night can be frustrating, but punishing your child won’t help them stay dry.
+Instead, give them praise and rewards for following their bedwetting treatment.